brendan-ch/personal-website/content/work/standard-catalog.md

 After class registration, there’s an opportunity for the app to become a hub of information students can refer to.
 The app can be used to check class times and locations, find their professor’s contact information, or look up graduation requirements.

-Keeping this in mind, I designed a schedule page, to accommodate the user’s need to see class times for all their classes.
+Keeping this in mind, I designed a schedule page, to accommodate the user’s need to see class times for all of their classes.

 ![schedule-page-flow.png](/static/work/standard-catalog/schedule-page-flow.png)